-Additionally, Assistant President of computer science Md Liakat Ali, The Online Lecturer for the department of computer science and physics and the Graduate Program Director of cybersecurity Elizabeth K. Hawthorne and Chair of computer science and physics John Bochanski have helped steer O’Hara in the right direction for her future endeavors.
+Additionally, Assistant Professor of computer science Md Liakat Ali, The Online Lecturer for the department of computer science and physics and the Graduate Program Director of cybersecurity Elizabeth K. Hawthorne and Chair of computer science and physics John Bochanski have helped steer O’Hara in the right direction for her future endeavors.

 Bochanski recognizes O’Hara as one of the most dedicated and hard-working students that he has had the privilege of knowing.

 “She is a self-starter, seeking out leadership opportunities like the SGA and her multiple internships,” said Bochanski.
 “Her future is bright, and I look forward to seeing what she does in the future.
 In addition to her academic success, I’ve seen how considerate Liz is with the people around her.
 She gets along so well with others and doesn’t make anyone feel left out.
 As impressed as I am with her academic success, I’m equally impressed by her character.”